 Alison Keefer is Making Sweet Moves

-Now, Keefer is set to open a fourth Gallery Pastry Shop in the former Next Door American Eatery space in SoBro, full of Art Deco touches and amber glass wall lamps inspired by Netflix’s Blown Away.
+Keefer fourth Gallery Pastry Shop recently opened in the former Next Door American Eatery space in SoBro, full of Art Deco touches and amber glass wall lamps inspired by Netflix’s Blown Away.
 Keefer, who is also raising two young boys, hopes to lend this latest shop a true neighborhood spirit.
 “We want to have a wood-fired oven, and a smoker that customers will be able to smell when they approach the restaurant,” Keefer says.
 “Mostly, we just want to make people feel welcome.”